Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

 ### Content

--   All content was written by the developer.
+- All content for the game is written by the developer.
--   Language and Grammar for the Readme file was corrected using [Grammarly](https://www.grammarly.com).
+- Language and Grammar for the Readme.md corrected using [Grammarly](https://www.grammarly.com).

 ### Media